IDLS: Inverse Depth Line based Visual-Inertial SLAM: Problem Model and Inverse Depth Line Geometry

-\textbf{Remark:} The initialization method in (\ref{eqn:init}) avoid the effect caused by the inability to find the direction vector in the Plücker matrix method \cite{hartley2003multiple} when the transformation between $c_1$ and $c_2$ contains only rotation.
-The Plücker matrix method uses the following equation.
+\begin{prop} This proposed multi-frame optimization-based line triangulation approach can avoid the introduction of erroneous initialization results in the degraded scenes. \end{prop} For example, in a line degeneration scenario such as when the transformation between $c_1$ and $c_2$ contains only rotation, the Plücker matrix method\cite{hartley2003multiple} uses the following equation to conduct initialization.

-where $\left[ \cdot \right]_\times$ denotes the skew-symmetric matrix of a 3-vector.
-If the rotation-only case occurs, the wrong initialization value will be given to the arbitrary direction vector $\mathbf d_{{c_1}}$\cite{hartley2003multiple}.
-But for the inverse depth initialization in (\ref{eqn:overdetermin}), in rotation-only case, the distances $d\left( S_{c_1},\pi _i \right)$ and $d\left( E_{c_1},\pi _i \right)$ in the iteration of the least squares method will always be 0, no residual edges will be introduced.
-Our method will not introduce wrong results, and the initialization result is better.
+where $\left[ \cdot \right]_\times$ denotes the skew-symmetric matrix of a 3D Vector.
+If the rotation-only case occurs, the wrong initialization value will be given to the direction vector $\mathbf d_{{c_1}}$\cite{hartley2003multiple}.
+But using the inverse depth initialization in (\ref{eqn:overdetermin}), in rotation-only case, $c_i$ equals to $c_1$ in $\pi_{c_1}$ which is $(0,0,0)$, so $\pi _{D}^{c_i}=0$.
+At the same time the normal vectors of the two projection planes are parallel in $\pi_{c_{1}}$, which makes product of a plane normal vector and a point in the plane constantly equal to 0.
+So the distances $d\left( S_{c_1},\pi _i \right)$ and $d\left( E_{c_1},\pi _i \right)$ will always be 0.
+We can detect such zero equals zero situation and avoid conducting initialization in the rotation-only case.
+This avoids the introduction of wrong initialization solutions.
+Also because of our multi-frame optimization approach, line feature initialization can be done as long as there are two frames which are not degraded.